inpsyde/composer-asset-compiler/docs/001-Introduction.md

 # Introduction

-When installing Composer project dependencies that have both PHP and frontend code we have to make a choice:
+When installing Composer project's dependencies that have both PHP and frontend code we have to make a choice:

 - put all packages' frontend assets under version control
 - "compile" assets after packages are pulled by Composer